What is Employment First?

 Each EF Partner supports at least two WI Employment First Ambassadors who present alongside the partner to share their stories about why a job in the community is so important to them.
 Learn more about EF Ambassadors and find EF Partner resources here.

 Interested in becoming an EF Partner?
-Applications now available!
+Applications will be available in summer 2020.

 Current EF Partners (2018-2019) include: